-For all mobile sources, the emission factor source for BC, NH3 and PAH is the EMEP/EEA guidebook (EMEP/EEA, 2016).
+For all mobile sources, the emission factor source for NH3, PAH and PCB is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For BC the emission factor source is Comer et al. (2017) for sea transport and fisheries.
+The BC emission factors for the remaining inventory categories come from (EMEP/EEA, 2019).
 The heavy metal emission factors for road transport and other mobile sources originate from Winther and Slentø (2010).
-For national sea transport and fisheries, the heavy metal emission factor source is the EMEP/EEA guidebook (EMEP/EEA, 2016).
-For HCB and PCB's the emission factors come from Nielsen et al. (2014).
+For national sea transport and fisheries, the heavy metal emission factor source is the EMEP/EEA guidebook (EMEP/EEA, 2019).
+For HCB the emission factors come from Nielsen et al. (2014).
 For civil aviation jet fuel, no heavy metal emission factors are proposed due to lack of data.

 In the case of military ground equipment, due to lack of fleet/activity and emission data, aggregated emission factors for gasoline and diesel are derived from total road traffic emission results.
-For piston engine aircraft using aviation gasoline, aggregated emission factors for conventional cars are used.
+For piston engine aircraft using aviation gasoline, emission factors from (EMEP/EEA, 2019) are used.

-For railways, specific Danish measurements from the Danish State Railways (DSB) (Mølgård, 2018) are used to calculate the emission factors of NO_x , VOC, CO and TSP, and a NMVOC/CH4 split is made based on expert judgment.
+For railways, specific Danish measurements from the Danish State Railways (DSB) (Mølgård, 2019) are used to calculate the emission factors of NOx,

-$^{^2}$ From 1.1.2010 fuel with a sulphur content higher than 0.1 % must not be used in EU ports for ships at berth exceeding two hours.
+&lt;sup>2 From 1.1.2010 fuel with a sulphur content higher than 0.1 % must not be used in EU ports for ships at berth exceeding two hours.